-These top-level senior positions include the heads of most major agencies as well as the top deputies, general counsels, a majority of ambassadors, U.S. attorneys and a handful of positions within the Executive Office of the President, including the director of the Office of Management and Budget (OMB) and the U.S. Trade Rep-
+These top-level senior positions include the heads of most major agencies as well as the top deputies, general counsels, ambassadors, U.S. attorneys and a handful of positions within the Executive Office of the President, including the director of the Office of Management and Budget and the U.S. Trade Representative.
+Many other politically appointed positions require Senate confirmation, including U.S. marshals and members of dozens of boards and commissions, some of which serve in a part-time capacity.